A Simultaneous Approach for Training Neural Differential-Algebraic Systems of Equations: Computational experiments

 \subsection{Fed-batch bioreactor}

-This case study corresponds to the mathematical modeling of a fed-batch bioreactor.
-The model is originally available at \cite{cbe30338_github} and numerical values for the model parameters are from the cite source unless stated otherwise.
-The system is depicted in Figure \ref{fig:fed-batch}.

-The overall goal of this system is to generate some desired generic cell bioproduct.
-This is a relevant chemical engineering application given the importance of the bio-pharmaceutical industrial sector to modern society.
-Mathematically speaking, it corresponds to a DAE system with a forcing function term, in this case, the constant feed into the fed-batch reactor, which makes it a non-homogeneous DAE system.
-The mass balances for cell concentration $X \, [g/L]$, desired product concentration $P \, [g/L]$, necessary substrate concentration $S \, [g/L]$, and volume $V \, [L/h]$ are given by \eqref{eq:fedbatch01}-\eqref{eq:fedbatch04}.
+We consider a model of a fed-batch bioreactor, adapted from \citet{cbe30338_github}.
+In this system, a generic cell bioproduct is generated, which is a relevant case study in the area of bio-pharmaceutics.
+The ODEs for cell concentration $X \, [g/L]$, desired product concentration $P \, [g/L]$, necessary substrate concentration $S \, [g/L]$, and volume $V \, [L/h]$ are given by:

-in which $F(t) \, [L/h]$ corresponds to a feed profile that maintains the substrate at a viable concentration for the cell growth; $S_f [g/L]$ is the feed substrate concentration and $r_g [\frac{g}{L \,h}]$ is the production rate of fresh cell biomass;
+where $F(t) \, [L/h]$ corresponds to a feed profile that maintains the substrate at a viable concentration for the cell growth.
+For a Monod-type kinetic model, we have